snimu/guarantees/README.md

 This package has two components:

-- `test_guarantees`: guarantee unittest-coverage.
+- `test_guarantees`: guarantee unittest-coverage for functions and methods.
-- `functional_guarantees`: guarantee types and other properties for parameters and return values of callables &ndash; functions and methods.
+- `functional_guarantees`: guarantee types and other properties for parameters and return values of callables&mdash;functions and methods.

 # test_guarantees

-Use this package to help you remember what unittests you still have to write, in case a short script without unittests suddenly becomes permanent, or you change something about your `TestCase`s, or you simply want to make sure that any function and method that should be tested will have a test written for it, and (optionally) that it will actually be used in that test.
+"I will have to write a unittest for this function later", you say.
+Well this package ensures that you will not forget.

+"Why does this function fail?
+I've tested it... omg I didn't even call it in my TestCase."
+Use this package to make sure that a function will be called in its respective test-case.

 ## Example